RecipesLearn

 5. Remove Fat Globules and Scraggly Skin

-Typically the thighs will each have a large piece of fat that extends from them (my bird only had it on one).
-You can use your hands to tear this fat off and it will cleanly pull away from the thigh.
+Typically the thighs will each have a large piece of fat that extends from them.

 Similarly, the breast will typically have scraggly skin and exposed fat near where the neck would of been; Use a sharp knife or your kitchen shears to remove this.